KaiPeng21/impacthon/README.md

      /_/   \_\_/\_/  |____/   \____|_|\___/ \__,_|\__,_|  /_/
  -----------------------------------------------------------------

-##DataEmbassador
+## DataEmbassador
-DataEmbassador is an interactive timeline of diplomacy data visualization app that helps visitors to understand American diplomacy and history events through time.
+DataAmbassadors is an interactive timeline of diplomacy data visualization app that helps visitors to understand American diplomacy and history events through time.
 The project is written in vanilla javascript with plotly.js.
 User may scroll the interactive glob around, zoom in and out of the map, and click the embassy to view the info label.
 User may also press a play button to animate the embassy establishment and closure chronologically.
 The app also highlights major history events in the animation.
 We also used Amazon Polly to create audio for the animation narratives.

-##Team Members
+## Team Members
 Aaron Corso
 Jeff Hale
 Chia-Hua "Kai" Peng